damientseng/damientseng.github.io/_posts/2018-05-19-the-sql-rewrting-myth.md

 ) tmp;
 ```

 The frustrating thing is, we don’t always benefit from the efforts of rewriting, while extra complexity is surely introduced to compromise the maintainability of code.
 Some folks, especially those who have just started coding with Hive SQL, tend to rewrite wherever possible.
-It's great to realize the importance of efficiency optimization, whereas it's even more important to know what exactly you are doing.
+It's great to realize the importance of efficiency optimization, whereas it's even more important to know what's really happening.

 This post reviews some of the most commonly used code rewriting skills.
 I'll try to explain their assumptions and underlying mechanism, their pitfalls, and the suitable way of using them.
 Let's get started distinct aggregations.